 Last Updated: 2 months ago

-Tai Rosso is a genetic match to the Garnacha of Spain (Grenache in France and many other countries), as are Cannonau and Vernaccia Nera, but all of them have developed in relative isolation for centuries.
+Tai Rosso is a genetic match with Garnacha of Spain (Grenache in France and many other countries), as are Alicante, Cannonau, and Vernaccia Nera, but all of them have developed in relative isolation for centuries.
 Light in color.
 Aromas & flavors: Floral, herbal.

 Best Known For: Colli Berici

 Where Grown: Primarily in Veneto (41%), Puglia (30%), and Marche (18%)

 Regions: Marche, Puglia, Veneto

 Majority Component in One or More Wines of: Colli Berici DOC, IGP Alto Livenza, IGP Barbagia, IGP Colli del Limbara, IGP Colli Trevigiani, IGP Isola dei Nuraghi, IGP Marca Trevigiana, IGP Marmilla, IGP Nurra, IGP Ogliastra, IGP Parteolla, IGP Planargia, IGP Provincia di Nuoro, IGP Romangia, IGP Sibiola, IGP Tharros, IGP Trevenezie, IGP Trexenta, IGP Valle del Tirso, IGP Valli di Porto Pino, IGP Veneto, IGP Veneto Orientale